Sn. Visual Designer

 Final Poster

-For my final poster, I wanted to show Icarus following his father from the prison cell.
-The large circle represents Daedalus who is always watching over his son, and the smaller circle represents Icarus being almost spit of his cell into the open blue sky.
-The letter from holds the shape of a body, while the line elements create the wingspan.
-My media image, The Colditz Cock, comes into play as the photographic element which, is broken down and reconfigured to fit
+For my final poster, I depicted Icarus following his father out of the prison.
+The large circle represents Daedalus watching over him, while the smaller circle shows Icarus being released into the open sky.
+The letterform suggests the shape of a body, and the lines create a wingspan.
+The Colditz Cock image is used as a photographic element, broken apart and reconfigured to fit the composition.